Transitional Rehabilitation Center

 An important focus of the Transitional Rehabilitation Center is independent living skills training.
 TRC staff provides training and assistance with self-care, medication management, memory skills, cognitive skills, money management, and future planning.
 They also accompany participants on trips out into the community, including malls, drugstores, or supermarkets.
 There are fun trips too, such as going to the movies, seeing a play or going hiking, to encourage socialization and confidence and help to reorient survivors to “real life.”
 As they re-learn and practice skills they once took for granted, participants become more confident about their ability to succeed outside the protective day program environment.

 Through daily cognitive groups, participants practice interpersonal communications and ways to reduce fear and anxiety.
 There is also education about the brain and how their brain was affected by their injury.
 Staff facilitates meetings and the participant’s progress will be measured.

 With the support of the Transitional Rehabilitation Center and the HHH medical, psychological, and therapy staff, survivors of traumatic brain injury receive the vital support needed to reintegrate into the community.

 For additional information, or to make a referral to the Transitional Rehabilitation Center, contact Dianne Wagner at Dianne.Wagner@helenhayeshosp.org or (845) 786-4044.

-Information on the New York State Department of Health Traumatic Brain Injury Medicaid Waver and TBI prevention is available at the following links:
+- New York State Department of Health Traumatic Brain Injury (TBI) Medicaid Waiver Information:

 "You gave me the help I needed to recover and rebuild my confidence in myself to handle the challenges I’m about to embark on for the rest of my life."